craftcms/docs/docs/3.x/extend/queue-jobs.md

 }
 ```

-## Registering
+## Adding your Job to the Queue

-You’ll need to register it using the queue service:
+Once you’ve created your job, you can add it to the queue:

 ```php
 use mynamespace\queue\jobs\MyJob;